-An attendee at a Barcamp Philly this past year reminded me that we should stop expecting failure in our process but instead expect outcomes, no matter what they are.
+An attendee at a Barcamp Philly reminded me that we should stop expecting failure in our process but instead expect outcomes, no matter what they are.

 If you are always moving your product design and development in the direction of getting outcomes you should find a very nice trajectory.
 With outcomes you gain data knowledge, and that is gold in terms of improving your product.
 Every outcome should bring you closer to improvement.

 Although this discipline is closely associated with lean methodologies it was first shown to us as the Scientific Method.
 It’s a simple process.
 Begin with a problem that raises questions, develop a hypothesis for a solution to the problem, design a model to test your hypothesis, gather results of the test, refine your hypothesis and repeat the process all over again.
 There is no better avenue to product innovation.